cp3402-students/cp3402-2023-a2-team04/deployment.md

 6. Note the path for the themes folder that was created by docker compose
 7. `cd <path-to-themes-folder>`
 8. `git clone https://github.com/cp3402-students/cp3402-2023-a2-team04.git` <theme-name>
+9. `cd <path-to-theme-name-folder>`
-9. `git branch` check which branch you are on, we only want to deal with development `git branch -a` to show all branches
+10. `git branch` check which branch you are on, we only want to deal with development `git branch -a` to show all branches
-10. `git checkout <branch-name>` to switch to the development branch
+11. `git checkout <branch-name>` to switch to the development branch
-11. `git log` to view the latest commits
+12. `git log` to view the latest commits
-12. If your log doesn't appear to be update-to-date`git fetch` `git pull` update with the latest if required
+13. If your log doesn't appear to be update-to-date`git fetch` `git pull` update with the latest if required
-13. `git checkout -b <new-branch-name>` Create a new branch to work on
+14. `git checkout -b <new-branch-name>` Create a new branch to work on

 ##### Docker Compose File